semrush/intergalactic/website/docs/components/inline-input/inline-input.md

 ### Using InlineInput with Tag

 For a tag that adds another tag, use InlineInput instead of [normal input](/components/input/).
-A regular input does not have the ability to change the height of the input to fit it into a compact table.
+A regular input doesn't have the ability to change the height of the input to fit it into a compact table.

 ![](static/inline-tag-yes-no.png)